stechz/redoak/README.md

   jQuery, backbone, underscore.js, whatever with redoak!
 It should be possible to use this with non-node projects: django, tornado, rails, and so forth.
 - No database model middleware.
-- Live updating of client code on your production server.
+- Live updating of client code on your development server.
 The websocket connection is for development purposes only.

 This project is brand new and is still evolving rapidly.
 Please give it a try